Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: Numerical approximation of an obstacle problem for linearly elastic shallow shells. The case of a flat surface

 \end{theorem} \begin{proof} Since the proof closely follows the strategy of Theorem~\ref{th:5}, we just limit ourselves to sketch it.

+Let us recall that $c_1(\lambda,\mu)=16c_0(\lambda,\mu)+16\mu$.
 Thanks to the classical Korn's inequality (cf., e.g., Theorem~6.15-4 in~\cite{PGCLNFAA}) and the classical Poincar\'e-Friedrichs inequality (cf., e.g., Theorem~6.5-2 in~\cite{PGCLNFAA}), we have that:

 where $C>0$ is a positive constant which only depends on $\theta$ and $\omega$, and the second-last inequality descends from an application of Theorem~3.1-6 of~\cite{PGCFEM}, and the last inequality descends from the standard augmentation-of-regularity results (cf., e.g., \cite{Nec67}) and the de-scalings~\eqref{descalings-1}.
-Once again, since the variational problems we are interested in were derived as a result of a de-scaling for the unknowns~\eqref{descalings-1}, we have that the constant $\hat{C}>0$ estimates the semi-norms in the last inequality and depends on $\omega$ and the scaled forcing term only.
+Once again, since the variational problems we are interested in were derived as a result of a de-scaling for the unknowns~\eqref{descalings-1}, we have that the constant $\hat{C}_\varepsilon>0$ is the one appearing in Theorem~\ref{th:shallow-reg}.

-The completion of the proof follows by observing that the latter chain of inequalities gives:
+The completion of the proof follows by observing that the latter chain of inequalities gives the sought estimate:

 \end{proof}